khan-22/3DPROG3_PROJECT/README.md

 Members: Karl Hansson, Filip Pentikäinen, Peyman Torabi

-The aim of our project is to measure the driver overhead in different graphics APIs (Vulkan, together with most probably both DX11 and OpenGL) to determine how significant the difference may be during different stages of the program (initialization, transfer, execution, clean up, etc...).
+The aim of our project is to measure the driver overhead in different APIs (Vulkan, together with most probably both DX11 and OpenGL) to determine how significant the difference may be during different stages of the program (initialization, transfer, execution, clean up, etc...).
+Since Vulkan claims to be low-overhead, we would expect to see that reflected in the data, assuming our tests are accurately representing reality.

+We'd also hope to be able to draw some conclusions around what parts of the program that the different APIs have the most overhead.
+Since one of the strengths of Vulkan is that you have greater control over the creation of pipelines, we would expect the initialization part to take longer than the other APIs depending on how they choose to defer pipeline creation, while execution might be lower overhead for Vulkan.
+You may call this part of our _hypothesis_.

 We aim to do this by essentially implementing the same program multiple times as static libraries, one for each API, which can be executed from a single benchmark